Joey Santiago: Early life and education

+Career

 Pixies

 Upon Thompson's return to Massachusetts, the pair dropped out of college and moved to Boston.
 They both took temporary jobs in warehouses, with Santiago working for a butcher block company.
 In January 1986, Santiago formed the Pixies with Thompson.
 Santiago made the choice to play lead guitar over Bass.
 The pair arrived at a name after Santiago selected the word randomly from a dictionary and liked the definition, "mischievous little elves."
 They recruited Kim Deal a week later after placing a classified ad in a Boston paper for a bassist "into Hüsker Dü and Peter, Paul and Mary."
 Drummer David Lovering was later hired on recommendation from Deal's husband.

 The Pixies rehearsed throughout 1986, and began performing around Boston in late 1986 and during 1987.
 The band signed to the English independent record label 4AD in 1987.
 On meeting the head of the label, Ivo Watts-Russell, Santiago remarked: "All I care about is that you make me famous in the Philippines because all the chicks are really pretty".
 Watts-Russell later said "that's probably all I ever heard Joey really say," and by that time, Santiago's quietness had been noted by those close to the band.
 The Pixies' first release, Come On Pilgrim, featured his trademark angular lead guitar on tracks such as "The Holiday Song" and "Vamos".

-After the band's next two albums, Surfer Rosa (1988) and Doolittle (1989), the relationship between the band members became strained; the Pixies were constantly touring and had released three albums in two years.
-During their homecoming Boston concert, on the post-Doolittle "Fuck or Fight" tour, Santiago smashed up his instrument and stormed offstage.
-The band announced a break soon afterwards.
+After the Pixies next two albums, Surfer Rosa (1988) and Doolittle (1989), the relationship between the band members became strained; they were constantly touring and had released three albums in two years.
+At the end of 1989, the band announced a break.
 During this time, Santiago visited the Grand Canyon to "find himself."
 After the band reconvened in 1990, Santiago contributed to the band's later releases, Bossanova (1990) and Trompe le Monde (1991), adopting a surf guitar style in the former.
 The Pixies eventually broke up in 1992, mostly due to tensions between Francis and Deal, although the breakup was not publicly announced until 1993.